navjot789/Paykun-payment-gateway-Php/README.md

 public function __construct($mid, $accessToken, $encKey, $isLive = false, $isCustomTemplate = false, $isWebView=true)
 ````

-To get the Test MID, API-TOKEN, API-SECRET goto Paykun
+To get the Test MID, API-TOKEN, API-SECRET goto Paykun and paste it under src/secret.php
 ````PHP
 /**
  *  Parameters requires to initialize an object of Payment are as follow.